 Wagga Wagga City Council can support the further development of the local creative industries sector by advocating for improvements to information and communications technology programs run by State and Federal Governments, and by supporting educational institutions to invest in training and sector development opportunities in our region.
-This may include calling for funding opportunities for upgrades to internet speeds across the city, and Special Activation precinct, and calling for industry development programs for the creative industry in regional cities.
+This may include calling for funding opportunities for upgrades to the internet speeds in the city and Special Activation precinct, and calling for industry development programs for the Creative Industries in regional cities.

-- Update Council's Advocacy Register to include creative industry development - Advocate to the State and Federal governments for specific industry support programs, and for the inclusion of Creative Industry development into existing government programs
+- Update Council's Advocacy Register to include Creative Industry development - Advocate to the State and Federal governments for specific industry support programs, and for the inclusion of Creative Industry development into existing government programs

-Lead: Wagga Wagga City Council Support: Local creative industries enterprises and entrepreneurs
+Support: Local creative industries enterprises and entrepreneurs

-Timeframe Cost Funding status 1-5 years Project dependent Not applicable
+Timeframe Cost Funding status 1-5 years \$0 Not applicable